shtnsl/math-sdk/RGS.md

 This endpoint validates a sessionID with the operator to ensure it is a valid session.
 After a session has been validated then it can be used by the other wallet endpoints below.
 If this endpoint is not called for a session ID; the other endpoints will throw ERR_IS for an unauthenticated session ID.

+### Round

+The round value on the authenticate request shows the last round this player had completed on this game.
+In some cases this round may still be `active`, in this case the frontend should continue displaying the round for the player.

 ### Request

 ```